 You may ‘want’ to format your Samsung T5 for any of these reasons;

 1. You want to use your T5 with Time Machine.
 Then you’ll need a Mac OS Extended (Journaled) file system on your T5.
 Just follow steps 1 to 6 above.

 2. You want to try the APFS file system on your T5 as it’s a file system designed for solid state drives.
 You follow the steps above to format to Mac OS Extended (Journaled) first.
 Choose a GUID Partition Map for Scheme.
 Then you’ll be able to format your T5 to APFS.

 3. You want to partition your Samsung T5.
 You’ll first need to format it to Mac OS Extended (Journaled).
-And then you’ll be able to use Disk Utility to partition your T5.
+And then you’ll be able to use Disk Utility to partition your T5 external drive.

-You can partition your Samsung T5 as you can any drive on your Mac.
-First you’ll need to follow the steps in this article to format your Samsung T5.
-Once you’ve done that you’ll be able to partition it.
+You can partition your Samsung T5 as you can any external storage on your Mac.
+First, you’ll need to follow the steps in this article to format your Samsung T5.
+When you’ve done that, you’ll be able to partition it.

 The article here will take you through the steps of partitioning.
 You just choose the file systems you want for each partition.